-The independent third party acts impartially when dealing with complaints and assists both the Complainant and the person who is the subject of the complaint on procedural matters throughout the process.
+The independent third party acts impartially when dealing with complaints and assists you and the Complainant on procedural matters throughout the process.
 However, the parties may also choose to seek independent counsel, in addition to the assistance offered by the independent third party.